premchander-revature/interviewquestions/.NET FULL STACK/C#OOPS.md

 <blockquote>

-Actually there is no difference.
-The `string` keyword is an alias for `System.String` class.
+Actually, there is no difference.
+The `string` keyword is an alias for the `System.String` class.
 Therefore `System.String` and `string` keywords both are the same, and we can use whichever naming convention we prefer.
 The String class provides many methods for safely creating, manipulating, and comparing strings.

 </blockquote>